Partner Country of the Month: United Kingdom

 Looking for first-hand information?

-Would you like to know more about Switzerland?
+Would you like to know more about the United Kingdom?
 Ask our alumni ambassadors - TUD alumni who are active in many countries around the world and can give you information and advice for your stay abroad.

 Getting in touch is very easy: On this interactive world map, markers indicate the cities where our alumni ambassadors live.
 There is a short profile with contact information for each ambassador.